 Some of the world’s top companies rely on Intrinsic ID technology to secure connected products.
 You can find our security technology in mobile devices, Industrial IoT, smart cards and consumer electronics.
 Below are just a few of the markets where Intrinsic ID technology has been used for real-world applications.

-With the rise of the Internet of Things (IoT) and “Industry 4.0,” factories and critical infrastructures are becoming connected networks.
+With the rise of the Internet of Things (IoT) and “Industry 4.0,” factories and critical national infrastructures are becoming connected networks.
 Processes are remotely monitored through sensing and connectivity solutions, allowing for greater control, powering predictive analytics and optimizing throughput, leading to a higher return on investment.
 But when processes rely on the integrity of connected sensors and their data, strong security becomes indispensable.
 Sensitive data is transported on connected networks, which must be kept safe from eavesdropping and alteration.
-Herein we discuss how data should be protected from IoT device to the cloud.
+Herein we discuss how data should be protected from IoT device to cloud services.

 The time when a sensor needed only to sense is behind us.
 With the rise of the Internet of Things (IoT), sensors are part of a connected network.
 As sensor data is transported from its source to where decisions are made, it must be secured – not a trivial task, given that IoT devices are in the field and are rarely physically protected.
 Using SRAM PUF technology to create a unique and unclonable identity for every sensor provides the basis for strong authentication and encryption.